Koheras single-frequency fiber lasers

-Over the years, they have installed our lasers in the harshest environments – on oil-rigs, submarines, wind turbines, and even in space.
+Over the years, they have installed our maintenance-free and service-free lasers in the harshest environments – on oil-rigs, submarines, wind turbines, and even in space.
 Where will you install yours?

 The Koheras laser is a class of compact and robust inherent single-frequency fiber lasers with particularly low noise properties and high spectral stability.
 It is based on a Distributed Feedback (DFB) fiber laser design consisting of active fiber, a Bragg grating, and a semiconductor pump diode.
-Both Erbium and Ytterbium-doped fibers are used as a gain medium.
+Erbium, ytterbium, and thulium-doped fibers are both used as gain mediums.
 The Bragg grating defines the mirror of the laser cavity and is imprinted in the fiber laser by ultra-violet illumination through a phase mask.
-Finally, a pump laser generates population inversion in the active fiber and so supplies energy to drive the laser.
+Finally, a pump laser generates population inversion in the active fiber and supplies energy to drive the laser.